 Total Trisomy 18 (Trissomia 18 Total) Edwards Syndrome

-Should the baby be diagnosed with Edward's Syndrome, the doctor will suggest ending the pregnancy, as it is a severe disorder that has no cure.
+Should the baby be diagnosed with trisomy 18, the doctor will suggest ending the pregnancy, as it is a severe disorder that has no cure.
 This can be an emotionally charged time for the pregnant mother and the family.
-Counseling is recommended as having a support system is crucial to dealing with this situation.
+Counseling is recommended, as having a support system is crucial for dealing with this situation.

-If the mother chooses to continue the pregnancy, there is a fifty percent chance that the baby will be stillborn.
+If the mother chooses to continue the pregnancy, there is a 50% chance that the baby will be stillborn.
 Even if it is a live birth, many medical complications may be expected.
 Baby girls have a higher survival rate than baby boys.
-Most of the time, the baby will be admitted to the Neonatal Intensive Care Unit as the complications require a lot of critical care.
+Most of the time, the baby will be admitted to the neonatal intensive care unit (NICU), as the complications require a considerable amount of critical care.

 Should the baby survive the first month, the family may take the baby home from the hospital.
 Less than 10% of the babies survive to celebrate their first birthday.
-The caregivers need to be mentally prepared for the eventual death of the child.
+Therefore, caregivers need to be mentally and emotionally prepared for the eventual death of the child.